Bureau of Special Investigation

-The bureau has authority to investigate legal offences, including financial crimes, such as inappropriate trading, tax evasion, and government officer corruption allegations.
+The Bureau exercises statutory authority and specialized jurisdiction to investigate indictable offenses, with a primary focus on white-collar and macro-economic crimes.
+Its investigative purview comprehensively encompasses illicit trade practices, sophisticated tax evasion, and allegations of systemic corruption or malfeasance within the public sector and civil service.

 The Director General of BSI is U Maung Maung Kyaw.
 Its headquarters is in Naypyidaw.

 History

 In 1951, the Special Investigation Administrative Board was formed under the direct supervision of the Prime Minister with 315 number of staff in accordance with "The Bureau of Special Investigation Act".
 In 1963, it was renamed as Bureau of Special Investigation under the administration of the Ministry of Home Affairs.